 Reason 01: You’re draining it too fast

-Disconnect smoke detectors, carbon monoxide detectors, refrigerators and other items when the RV is in storage so these don’t drain the battery while the RV is in storage.
+Disconnect smoke detectors, carbon monoxide detectors, refrigerators, and other items when the RV is in storage so they don’t drain the battery while the RV is in storage.

 Reason 02: Your battery wasn’t at 100 percent to begin with

-It is possible that your battery wasn’t fully charged.
+When you bring your RV to RV storage Fairhope AL, the battery will not be at 100%, and over time, it will drop down.
 Then you’re starting with anywhere from 50 to 90 percent of the power you thought you had.
-Then the battery runs out of energy sooner than expected.
+Then, the battery runs out of energy sooner than expected.

 What can cause this to happen?
 Fast charging of a battery with a charge controller that won’t then switch to float mode to top it off will get you to the 80 or 90 percent mark, but that means the battery dies 10 to 20 percent sooner than expected.